A dog handler talks shooting grouse over HPRs to Shooting Gazette

-Even walked-up shooting over the flushing breeds, such as Labradors and spaniels, is still a relatively minor sport.
-One exception to this occurred last season when I was asked if I would work our dogs for a single Canadian Gun who was in Scotland on his honeymoon.
+Last season I was asked if I would work our dogs for a single Canadian Gun who was in Scotland on his honeymoon.
 His father-in-law had paid for him to shoot a limit of five brace.
 It was obvious from how he read the dogs’ body mannerisms and the noticeable quickening in his pace every time they remotely indicated grouse that he had done this before.
 As it turned out, he was an upland bird hunter at home who shot over his own HPR breed, the large Munsterlander.
 He managed four-and-a-half brace by the end of the day.

-Even with the younger members, it is noticeable, as the day wears on, just how much tiredness affects their shooting and its subsequent success.
+Even the younger members notice how tiredness affects their shooting as the day wears on.
 Although our dogs are never going to run with the same speed or be as wide-ranging as your typical pointer or setter, they are every bit as methodical.
 The very fact that they hunt at a range that allows a Gun to get to them in a respectable time and distance has its advantages and is most definitely appreciated by the older Guns.

 The average age in our party tends to be far greater than in those who choose to follow the keeper and his pointer.
 Far more legwork is required to keep apace of this big running dog.
 Regrettably, despite their best efforts, many older Guns are unable to stay abreast of the dogs.
 This, in turn, means that on many occasions after an extended hunt or stalk by our dogs, the Guns arrive too late.
 The wily grouse, having taken their chance to run ever forward, subsequently flush out of range.
 Some Guns think the dog has “false pointed”, so a little diplomacy in answering is called for.